Current as of: April 1, 2026 - 05:36

 Brazil's time zone: America/Sao_Paulo (UTC -03:00)

-Brazil's electricity: Plug types C (two round pins) and N (three round pins) – 127V/220V, 60Hz Brazil is one of the few countries that uses two types of voltage.
-It is therefore important to find out the local voltage before plugging in your appliance (note: wrong voltage can destroy your appliance).
+Brazil’s electricity: Plug type N (three round pins) is primarily used across the country, with some Plug type C (two round pins) – 127V/220V, 60Hz.
+Brazil is one of the few countries that uses two types of voltage.
+It is therefore important to find out the local voltage before plugging in your appliance (the wrong voltage can damage your appliance).

 Brazil's currency: Brazilian real (BRL)

-We recommend taking your spending money for this trip in US dollars, since exchange rates tend to be better and they are easier to change into reais.
+We recommend taking your spending money for this trip in either US dollars or Brazilian reais, with exchange rates tending to be better and easier to change into reais than other currencies.

-It is also possible to obtain Brazilian reais before starting your trip.
+It is possible to obtain Brazilian reais before starting your trip, at the airport, or via an ATM in Rio and Paraty.
 Most restaurants and shops only accept local currency.
-There are plenty of ATMs in Rio.
 Please check with your bank before departure to ensure your cards are accepted by Brazilian banks.

 Optional excursions